 Continued monitoring is vital to resolve these open questions.
 Apart from ensuring the continuity of key satellite data provided by missions including GRACE Follow On (gravimetry) and ICESat2 (altimetry), and carrying out more frequent (annual) comprehensive inter-comparison assessments of ice-sheet mass balance, the cryospheric and climate science communities need to enhance existing collaborations on improving regional climate model and SMB simulations of Antarctica and Greenland (SMB_MIP http://climato.be/cms/index.php?climato=smbmip is a key example), and also make further significant improvements to GIA models, as these are some of the key sources of residual uncertainty underlying current ice-sheet mass balance estimates.

-Recent advances in ice-sheet models show…but significant deficiencies remain in that…Frank can you please provide a summary paragraph here?...e.g. what can models realistically offer to the wider community that they can’t already, e.g. based on current/near-future improved observations and on improved high-performance computing, and what is your ‘wish list’ for the next 5 years?
-Also what are key messages for the modelling community?
+Recent advances in ice-sheet models show major improvements in terms of understanding of physics and rheology and model initialization, especially thanks to the wealth of satellite data that has recently became available.
+However, recent model intercomparisons (Goelzer et al., 2018; Seroussi et al., 2019) still point to large structural and parameter uncertainties.
+Nevertheless, new techniques need to be further explored to improve initialization methods using both surface elevation and ice velocity changes, allowing for improved understanding of underlying friction laws and rheological conditions of marine-terminating glaciers (e.g., Gillet-Chaulet et al., 2018).
+Given that marine outlet glaciers are specifically sensitive to small-change topographic variations, multi-parameter ensemble modelling and the use of novel emulation methods to evaluate uncertainty will become an essential tool in ice sheet modelling.

 Acknowledgement